-- In large saucepan, combine zucchini, onion, water, salt, bouillon and dill; bring to boil.
+- In large saucepan, combine zucchini, onion, water, salt, bouillon and dill; bring to a boil.
 Add the butter, sugar and lemon juice; mix.
 Remove from heat; do not drain.

-- Combine flour and sour cream; stir half of mixture into hot zucchini.
+- Combine flour and sour cream; stir half of the mixture into hot zucchini.
 Return to heat; add remaining cream mixture and cook until thickened.
 Yield: 8 servings.

 Originally published as Zucchini in Dill Cream Sauce in Country Woman May/June 1987, p29

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review